mor-1/evaluation-guide/content/evaluation-guide/mendix-difference.md

 Organizations that want to harness the power of both groups should look for a rapid application development platform that appeals to both business developers and professional developers.
 Every user should feel comfortable and empowered to build apps themselves.
 But the real value is contained in enabling teams of developers from both business and IT with mixed experience levels to collaborate on a single platform and be focused on achieving the same goal – building apps that solve real business problems with unprecedented speed and out-of-the box control.

-The Mendix Platform provides the Web Modeler and Desktop Modeler visual modeling environments that combine to deliver an integrated and model-driven app development experience across the full continuum of users.
+The Mendix Platform provides Mendix Studio and Mendix Studio Pro visual modeling environments that combine to deliver an integrated and model-driven app development experience across the full continuum of users.
 What is more, these modeling environments are integrated with the Mendix Development Portal as the backbone for collaborative modeling.

 <video controls src="attachments/Bring-Business-Knowledge-Into-the-App-Development-Process.mp4">VIDEO</video>

 ## 5 How Does Mendix Support Full Application Lifecycle Management?

 The Mendix Platform supports the rapid delivery of applications through an integrated set of tools designed to cover the full application lifecycle.
 Starting with business requirements management, teams can create a backlog of user stories, Sprints, and release plans.
-Developers can then use the Web and Desktop Modelers to rapidly build these user stories, continuously merge models, ship revisions for automated testing, refactor feedback from the built-in feedback mechanism and collaboration features of the platform, and deploy using the Mendix Developer Portal.
+Developers can then use the Web and Mendix Studio Pros to rapidly build these user stories, continuously merge models, ship revisions for automated testing, refactor feedback from the built-in feedback mechanism and collaboration features of the platform, and deploy using the Mendix Developer Portal.
 The Mendix Application Test Suite (ATS) can be used for automated testing.
 Finally, end-users can use the app's built-in feedback mechanism.

 ![Application Development Lifecycle - Capture, Plan, Develop, Deploy, Review](attachments/cycle-1.png)